Theodore Roosevelt Presidential Library: Design

-A 93 acre site was selected in March 2020 from eleven candidates on land owned by the U.S. Forest Service, about 1.5 mi west of Medora, near the Burning Hills Amphitheater, and close to the Medora entrance to the south unit of Theodore Roosevelt National Park.
+A 93 acre site was selected in March 2020 from eleven candidates on land owned by the U.S. Forest Service, about 1.5 mi west of Medora, close to the entrance to the south unit of Theodore Roosevelt National Park.
 The site includes a section of the Maah Daah Hey Trail, and includes grassland and Badland terrain.
 Congress passed legislation to allow and direct the U.S. Secretary of Agriculture to sell the land, which was owned by the U.S. Forest Service up to this point.
-The site is on top of a butte near the amphitheater used for the Medora Musical.

 An initial field of forty architectural firms was narrowed to fourteen firms, which were all invited to compete to serve as the Design Architect for the library.
 Twelve firms participated and after a series of interviews and presentations, the Foundation announced three finalists: Snøhetta, Studio Gang, and Henning Larsen.
 These three firms were provided stipends to develop design concepts.
-Snøhetta–known for its projects including the National September 11 Museum, Oslo Opera House, and Bibliotheca Alexandrina, among others–was selected in September 2020 to design the library.
+Snøhetta– the Norway-based company known for its projects including the National September 11 Museum, Oslo Opera House, and Bibliotheca Alexandrina, among others–was selected in September 2020 to design the museum.

+The library building is 93,000 square feet.
+The building cost $450 million.